maxdegers/Minishell/README.md

 ```
 **3. Special Compiling Rules**

-To compile the program with valgrind, run:
+To compile the program and execute it with valgrind, run:

 ```shell
 $ make leak